Camouflage: Disruptive coloration

 Disruptive patterns use strongly contrasting, non-repeating markings such as spots or stripes to break up the outlines of an animal or military vehicle, or to conceal telltale features, especially by masking the eyes, as in the common frog.
 Disruptive patterns may use more than one method to defeat visual systems such as edge detection.
 Predators like the leopard use disruptive camouflage to help them approach prey, while potential prey use it to avoid detection by predators.
 Disruptive patterning is common in military usage, both for uniforms and for military vehicles.
 Disruptive patterning, however, does not always achieve crypsis on its own, as an animal or a military target may be given away by factors like shape, shine, and shadow.

 The presence of bold skin markings does not in itself prove that an animal relies on camouflage, as that depends on its behaviour.
 For example, although giraffes have a high contrast pattern that could be disruptive coloration, the adults are very conspicuous when in the open.
 Some authors have argued that adult giraffes are cryptic, since when standing among trees and bushes they are hard to see at even a few metres' distance.
 However, adult giraffes move about to gain the best view of an approaching predator, relying on their size and ability to defend themselves, even from lions, rather than on camouflage.
 A different explanation is implied by young giraffes being far more vulnerable to predation than adults.
 More than half of all giraffe calves die within a year, and giraffe mothers hide their newly born calves, which spend much of the time lying down in cover while their mothers are away feeding.
 The mothers return once a day to feed their calves with milk.
 Since the presence of a mother nearby does not affect survival, it is argued that these juvenile giraffes must be very well camouflaged; this is supported by coat markings being strongly inherited.

-The possibility of camouflage in plants has been little studied until the late 20th century.
+The possibility of camouflage in plants was little studied until the late 20th century.
 Leaf variegation with white spots may serve as camouflage in forest understory plants, where there is a dappled background; leaf mottling is correlated with closed habitats.
 Disruptive camouflage would have a clear evolutionary advantage in plants: they would tend to escape from being eaten by herbivores.
 Another possibility is that some plants have leaves differently coloured on upper and lower surfaces or on parts such as veins and stalks to make green-camouflaged insects conspicuous, and thus benefit the plants by favouring the removal of herbivores by carnivores.
 These hypotheses are testable.